Accreditation valid until: 28. 11. 2028

 1st year of study: writing a review article in a peer-reviewed journal and sending it for publication (the student is the first author).
 In this way, the student demonstrates the ability to study professional literature and synthesize the acquired knowledge and process it in a comprehensible way.
 In case of non-fulfilment, the study will be completed at the end of the 1st year.

-3rd (4th) year: presentation of own results at an international congress or conference (first author), co-authorship of at least 1 article in extenso in a journal with an impact factor higher than 1.5.
+3rd (4th) year: presentation of own results at an international congress or conference (first author), co-authorship of at least one article in extenso in a journal with an impact factor higher than 1,5.

-Analysis and publication of the obtained results in an international journal with an impact factor higher than 1.5 (the student is the first author of at least one article with his own results, published in extenso), writing and defending a doctoral dissertation.
+Analysis and publication of the obtained results in an international journal with an impact factor higher than 1,5 (the student is the first author of at least one article with his own results, published in extenso), writing and defending a dissertation.

 The SAB requires a Summary of the Dissertation.